Jenifa17/RAG-CSV-Analyzer/README.md

-# 🤖 AI RAG Data Assistant
+# 🤖 RAG CSV Analyzer

 An AI-powered Retrieval-Augmented Generation (RAG) application that allows users to interact with any CSV files using natural language queries.
 The application converts user questions into SQL queries, retrieves relevant information from a PostgreSQL database, and generates accurate AI-powered responses.